mongodb/docs/source/includes/mongodump-restore-version-link.rst

-You can restore the BSON files generated from ``mongodump`` into MongoDB deployments running the same or newer version as the source deployment.
+You can restore the BSON files generated from ``mongodump`` into MongoDB deployments running the same major version or feature compatibility version as the source deployment.
-However, restoring files into a newer version deployment is not the recommended way to upgrade your deployment.
-To learn how to upgrade your deployment, see the :manual:`upgrade documentation
-</release-notes/{+server-version+}-upgrade>`.